sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

      </td>
      <td>
        <ul>
-         <li>In my usecase there are only <code class="language-plaintext highlighter-rouge">/24</code> (<code class="language-plaintext highlighter-rouge">255.255.255.0</code>) subnets.
+         <li>In my use case there are only <code class="language-plaintext highlighter-rouge">/24</code> (<code class="language-plaintext highlighter-rouge">255.255.255.0</code>) Subnets.
-             For usecases where different subnet sizes are used, it makes sense to add the netmask (e.g. <code class="language-plaintext highlighter-rouge">255.255.255.0</code>) or the network suffix
+             For use cases where different network sizes are used, it makes sense to add the netmask (e.g. <code class="language-plaintext highlighter-rouge">255.255.255.0</code>) or the network suffix
              (e.g. <code class="language-plaintext highlighter-rouge">24</code>) into the name</li>
          <li>The optional <code class="language-plaintext highlighter-rouge">network_usage_type</code> at the end (e.g. <code class="language-plaintext highlighter-rouge">satellite</code> or <code class="language-plaintext highlighter-rouge">frontend</code>, etc.) is useful
              in certain circumstances.</li>
-         <li>If you have a capsule that speaks directly to the Satellite, it will be located in a usual subnet (network-wise), but will surely not have the same subnet definition inside of Satellite.
+         <li>If you have a Capsule that speaks directly to the Satellite, it will be located in a ordinary sub net (network-wise), but will surely not have the same Subnet definition inside of Satellite.
 That's because you assign certain
-             Capsules (e.g. <code class="language-plaintext highlighter-rouge">Remote Execution Capsule</code>) to a subnet, which is different for an "ordinary" host (which will use a Capsule) and for a Capsule (which will use the Satellite)</li>
+             Capsules (e.g. <code class="language-plaintext highlighter-rouge">Remote Execution Capsule</code>) to a Subnet, which is different for an "ordinary" host (which will use a Capsule) and for a Capsule (which will use the Satellite)</li>
-         <li>In practice you then have for each Capsule a separate subnet definition, unless you have multiple Capsules within the same subnet</li>
+         <li>In practice you then have for each Capsule a separate Subnet definition, unless you have multiple Capsules within the same Subnet</li>
        </ul>
      </td>
     </tr>